-The Lincoln Scholarship is the highest academic recognition given to first-year students.
-Recipients receive scholarships up to \$16,000 per year.
-Lincoln Scholars are among the very brightest students in the country, typically ranking among the top students of their secondary school classes.
-Hermann Muelder Scholarships and Ellen Browning Scripps Scholarships are awarded to first-year students who have excelled in a rigorous course of study.
-Muelder and Scripps Scholars receive annual awards up to \$12,000 and \$10,000, respectively.
-Scholarships must be applied toward the cost of tuition and are renewable each year as long as the student remains in good academic standing.
+Lincoln Scholars, students receiving a Lincoln Scholarship award of up to \$20,000 during admission, rank among the top students of their secondary school classes and are automatically eligible for Presidential consideration.

+Herman Muelder Scholarships and Ellen Browning Scripps Scholarships are awarded to first-year students who have excelled in a rigorous course of study.
+Muelder and Scripps Scholars receive annual awards up to \$15,000 and \$10,000, respectively.

+Scholarships must be applied toward the cost of tuition and are renewable each year as long as students remain in good standing.